zolern/wAppbar/readme.md

 Without git:

-    1. Download and unzip this moudle (by click "Clone or download" button).
+    1. Download and unzip this module (by click "Clone or download" button).
     2. Start a console, change current dir to the folder which include "wAppbar.nimble" file.
        (for example: C:\nim\wAppbar>)
     3. Run "nimble install"